Blogs

 What light bulb colour temperature do I need for my space?

 Every space has a different purpose and therefore has different needs.
-The right color temperature can be determined as a result of the features, pointers and recommendations given throughout this article.
+The right colour temperature can be determined as a result of the features, pointers and recommendations given throughout this article.

 Consider the function and mood of the space.
 For example, warm white light (2700K-3000K) is ideal for living spaces and bedrooms, while cooler light (4000K-5000K) is better for task-oriented spaces such as kitchens, offices and workspaces.